 To qualify as a note-taker, a student must:

 - Take clear, organized, comprehensive, and legible notes

-Note-taking assignments are based on need, so note-takers will be selected on a first come, first serve basis.
+Note-taking assignments are based on need, so note-takers will be selected based on past performance and application criteria.
 Note-takers must be in the same class and section as the student with a disability requesting a note-taker.
-Students can sign up for a max of 4 classes, however there is only one note-taker per class.
+Student note-takers can sign up for a multiple classes, however there is only one note-taker per class.
 Once selected, students will be notified via their UMBC email with instructions in completing the next steps.

-Starting Fall 2015, note-takers are paid a stipend for the semester.
+Note-takers are paid a stipend for the semester.
 The stipend is awarded after the end of the semester if full note-taking services were provided.
-Payment for services will be withheld until completion of the online note-taker training.
-Additional pay is not provided.
+Payment for services will be withheld until completion of the appropriate SDS forms and AAOU SSC payroll appointments.

 Please Note!
 The application process has changed.
 Please fill out the form below for each course in which you would like to be a note-taker.
 In order to get a new form each time, you can refresh the browser page.

 **Note** Some users are experiencing trouble with our Google Form Note-taker Application.
 If you are not able to see or access the Google form below, please try first signing into myUMBC in Google Chrome, then going to the SDS website, then navigating to this page.
 If you still can’t access the form, try opening another UMBC Google Application in your browser (i.e. UMBC Gmail, UMBC Gcalendar…), then refresh the tab for the SDS peer note-taking application.
 The form will usually appear.
 We apologize for this problem, and are working to resolve it.